As an orthodontist over the past 10 years, I’ve seen many Singaporeans with severe misconceptions about Invisalign and clear aligners treatment.

 Does Invisalign work for everyone?

 Invisalign can work for almost everyone, from teenagers to adults.
-However, the first question I always ask patients who are interested in Invisalign is:
+However, the first question I always ask patients who are interested in Invisalign is: "Are you able to wear the aligners for 20 - 22 hours a day?"

 How fast does Invisalign work?